-Cameron Reynolds receives compensation pursuant to that certain agreement (the "Agreement") dated August 6, 2010, entered into by and between Singapore Volition and PB Commodities Pte Limited ("PB Commodities").
+Cameron Reynolds receives compensation pursuant to an agreement (the "Agreement") dated August 6, 2010, entered into by and between Singapore Volition and PB Commodities Pte Limited ("PB Commodities").
 The Agreement provides office space, office support staff, and consultancy services to Singapore Volition for the structuring, management, fundraising and development and implementation of its business plan.
 The term of the Agreement is twelve months, commencing on September 1, 2010, with automatic extensions of twelve months and a three month notice required for termination of the Agreement.
 As part of the Agreement, Singapore Volition shall pay consultancy fees each month to PB Commodities for the services of Cameron Reynolds (see the following paragraph regarding Mr. Reynolds' Employment Agreement with PB Commodities).
-For the years ended December 31, 2012 and 2011, PB Commodities received \$132,000 USD and \$114,000 USD, respectively, from Singapore Volition for the services of Mr. Reynolds, pursuant to the Agreement.
+For the years ended December 31, 2013 and 2012, PB Commodities received \$132,000 USD and \$132,000 USD, respectively, from Singapore Volition for the services of Mr. Reynolds, pursuant to the Agreement.
 A true and correct copy of the Agreement was filed as Exhibit 10.07 to our Amended Current Report on Form 8-K/A filed with the SEC on January 11, 2012 and is incorporated herein by reference.

-Cameron Reynolds receives compensation from PB Commodities, as described in the previous paragraph, pursuant to that certain Employment Agreement (the "Employment Agreement") dated September 4, 2010, in exchange for serving as an executive officer of PB Commodities and performing consulting services on its behalf.
+Cameron Reynolds receives compensation from PB Commodities, as described in the previous paragraph, pursuant to an Employment Agreement (the "Employment Agreement") dated September 4, 2010, in exchange for serving as an executive officer of PB Commodities and performing consulting services on its behalf.
 The term of the Employment Agreement is twelve (12) months, which shall be automatically extended for additional terms of twelve (12) months.
 Under the Employment Agreement, Mr. Reynolds only performs consulting services to Singapore Volition (see previous paragraph).
 In exchange for these services, Mr. Reynolds shall receive \$8,000 USD per month from PB Commodities.
-For the years ended December 31, 2012 and 2011, Mr. Reynolds received \$132,000 USD and \$114,000 USD, respectively, pursuant to the Employment Agreement.
+For the years ended December 31, 2013 and 2012, Mr. Reynolds received \$132,000 USD and \$132,000 USD, respectively, pursuant to the Employment Agreement.
 Mr. Reynolds also receives a housing allowance of \$3,000 USD per month, which commenced on July 1, 2011.
-For the years ended December 31, 2012 and 2011, Mr. Reynolds received \$36,000 USD and \$18,000 USD, respectively, as a housing allowance which is included in the figure of \$132,000 USD and \$114,000 USD as compensation received by Mr. Reynolds for the years ended December 31, 2012 and 2011, respectively.
+For the years ended December 31, 2013 and 2012, Mr. Reynolds for the years ended December 31, 2013 and \$132,000 USD and \$36,000 USD, respectively, as a housing allowance which is included in the figures of \$132,000 USD and \$132,000 USD as compensation received by Mr. Reynolds for the years ended December 31, 2013 and 2012, respectively.
 A copy of the Employment Agreement was filed as Exhibit 10.24 to our Amended Current Report on Form 8-K/A filed with the SEC on February 24, 2012 and is incorporated herein by reference.